electrified/simple-api/README.md

 # simple-api
 Simple API for various test projects.

-Routes for etst projects should be created under the project name.
+Routes for test projects should be created under the project name.